 The experiences of the social workers recommend that they may access resources, ongoing training, and a welcoming workplace that includes frequent debriefing sessions.
 A resilient and productive workforce is fostered by promoting social workers' teamwork, giving them access to specialized resources, and recognizing the importance of their work.
 Acknowledgment and admiration for their hard work add to their sense of worth and mission to enhance the lives of CICL.
-Enhancing the Local Government Unit's (LGU) assistance for social workers managing Children in Conflict with the Law (CICL).
-For social workers who deal with children in conflict with the law (CICL) to be empowered, the LGU may need to prioritize collaboration with other organizations, proper supervision, continuous professional development, and sufficient resources.
+Enhancing the Local Government Unit's (LGU) assistance for social workers managing CICL.
+For social workers who deal with CICL to be empowered, the LGU may need to prioritize collaboration with other organizations, proper supervision, continuous professional development, and sufficient resources.
 Social workers' well-being depends on recognizing their difficulties and creating a stigma-free workplace.
-Supporting social workers who work with children who conflict with the law (CICL) is essential in the community.
+Supporting social workers who work with CICL is essential in the community.
 Making awareness campaigns can be given a priority to promote genuine communication, and lessen stigma.
 A holistic strategy required cooperation between social workers, law enforcement, schools, and leaders.
 Offer community-based education to improve awareness of the problems associated with teenage crime.
 Encourage citizens to take an active role in establishing safe areas and CICL rehabilitation.
 Social workers may use local resources to their advantage through this involvement, which promotes a more responsive and inclusive community action.
-Social workers who specialize in working with children in conflict with the law (CICL) have an array of knowledge and experience that may be extremely beneficial to criminal justice professionals.
+Social workers who specialize in working with CICL have an array of knowledge and experience that may be extremely beneficial to criminal justice professionals.

-Fostering interdisciplinary collaboration through regular joint training sessions, integrating trauma-informed approaches, providing ongoing training on child development and restorative justice principles, and creating a supportive environment with mental health resources and debriefing sessions are among the recommendations made for criminal justice professionals working with social workers handling Children in Conflict with the Law (CICL).
-The active engagement of parents in the rehabilitation process of children in conflict with the law (CICL) is pivotal.
+Fostering interdisciplinary collaboration through regular joint training sessions, integrating trauma-informed approaches, providing ongoing training on child development and restorative justice principles, and creating a supportive environment with mental health resources and debriefing sessions are among the recommendations made for criminal justice professionals working with social workers handling CICL.
+The active engagement of parents in the rehabilitation process of CICL is pivotal.
 By participating in intervention measures and collaborating closely with social workers, parents become integral to their child's recovery.
 Social workers facilitate workshops, support groups, and counseling sessions, providing valuable guidance on coping methods and effective parenting techniques.
 Establishing a proactive partnership with social workers empowers parents to contribute to their child's successful reintegration into the community.
 Remaining informed about legal requirements and local resources enables parents to offer essential assistance.
-Fostering a nonjudgmental atmosphere is crucial for effective rehabilitation.
+Fostering a non-judgmental atmosphere is crucial for effective rehabilitation.
 The collaborative efforts of parents and social workers enhance the overall well-being and prospects of the child, making the intervention process more successful.